dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 malloc(0xb8, p64(0)*19 +p64(0xa1)+p64(0)*2)
 ```

-* **3.-** Free the "a" chunk to generate the free chunk on the tcache 0xa0 and now we free overlapped chunk 0xc0.
+* **3.-** Free the "a" chunk to generate the free chunk on the tcache 0xa0 and now we free the  chunk that overlaps, of size 0xc0 in this example.

 * **4.-** Request a 0xa0 chunk again to being served from the overlapped chunk and overwrite the size of the unsorted bin in this case should be 0x81, or the size that you got depending on the sizes you used, and then overwrite the last 2 bytes of the libc pointer in the FD of the unsortedbin with the stdout address as descibed [here]([here](https://vigneshsrao.github.io/posts/babytcache/)).
 This will be our 1/16 libc load-address entropy bruteforce of the stdout address.